A design lover’s guide to a long weekend in Sydney

 From Central Station, catch a train to Wynyard, where you can admire Chris Fox’s striking Interloop sculpture, suspended above the York Street escalators.
 Head to Grosvenor Place for delectable brekky treats at Banksia Bakehouse.

 Within close proximity are a clutch of Sydney’s most acclaimed modern buildings.
-Unmissable are EY’s Sydney headquarters at 200 George Street; Sydney’s first high-rise office tower, Australia Square (designed by Harry Seidler) at 264 George Street; 1 Bligh Street; and Renzo Piano’s Aurora Place at 88 Phillip Street.
+Unmissable are EY’s Sydney headquarters at 200 George Street; Sydney’s first high-rise office tower, Australia Square (designed by Harry Seidler) at 264 George Street; modern skyscraper 1 Bligh Street; and Renzo Piano’s Aurora Place at 88 Phillip Street.

 Piano’s landmark apartment block brings you firmly into Sydney’s heritage quarter.
-Wander north and south along Macquarie Street to see historic buildings such as the 1920s Astor apartments, the Treasury Building, BMA House, Parliament House, Sydney Hospital and the World Heritage-listed Hyde Park Barracks.
+Wander north and south along Macquarie Street to see historic buildings such as the 1920s Astor building, the Treasury Building, BMA House, Parliament House, Sydney Hospital and the World Heritage-listed Hyde Park Barracks.

-Art Gallery of NSW in Sydney
+People visiting the Art Gallery of New South Wales in Sydney

 Head into the city proper to see other landmark heritage buildings such as The Strand Arcade, the Queen Victoria Building and Sydney Town Hall.
 Both the Strand and QVB offer serious shopping opportunities – the former overflowing with Australian designer labels, the latter with top-end international brands like Coach, Jimmy Choo and Longchamp.